 Do this at your own discretion.
 When and if you return back to your homeland, can you start over?
 You’ll have to do a lot of soul searching for this one I suspect.

 15-Sell Your Home

-I know several families who have sold their house to fund their travels.
+I know, I know…. this seems over the top but people actually do sell their homes and use the funds for travel.
+Many of the families I know who have done this, are able to work remotely and live much more cheaply than when they owned a home.
 Only you can know whether or not this is the right option for you to take.
 Were you planning to sell anyways?
 Is the market up?

 There are so many more ways you can pay and afford to take a sabbatical to travel.
 You will need to pick and choose the ones that best suit your situation, your comfort level and your goals.
 Just remember, there will always be an excuse why you CAN’T take a sabbatical.
 The truth of the matter is, many of your obstacles are mainly fears.
 If you really want to make this happen than make it a priority and do it